Physics of Genes

-PH2277 is a semester module in German or English language at which is offered in winter semester.
+PH2277 is a semester module in German or English language at which is offered in summer semester.

 This Module is included in the following catalogues within the study programs in physics.

 - Specific catalogue of special courses for Biophysics